 Humans share an innate drive to connect with others.
 We’re evolutionarily wired to crave inclusion.
 Eons ago, this was linked with our survival; in pre-historic times, rejection triggered fear.
 If someone became isolated or was ousted from the group, his or her life would be at risk.
 Because the consequences of being rejected were so extreme, our brains and behavior adapted to avoid disapproval from others.
 In fact, research has shown that social rejection activates many of the same brain regions involved in physical pain, which helps explains why disapproval stings.

 4 Steps to Let Go of Your Need for Approval at Work

 Hi, I'm Melody

-I help smart, sensitive high-achievers overcome insecurity and overwhelm so they can thrive in the workplace.
+I help smart, sensitive high-achievers break free from imposter syndrome and overthinking so they can find the confidence to lead effectively.

 END SELF-SABOTAGE AND REGAIN YOUR CONFIDENCE AT WORK

 Get exclusive access to Chapter One of Trust Yourself, on sale now, when you sign up for email updates below.